Wallingford stretch of river Thames to get wetland reserve

 A new wetland nature reserve for threatened wildlife species is being created along an Oxfordshire stretch of the River Thames.

 It is part of a £1m River Of Life project to transform 2.5km (1.55 miles) of riverbank in Wallingford.

 The new habitat would benefit the water vole and otter, with the creation of backwaters helping fish populations.

-Project partner the Environment Agency (EA) said the work would get the river into a "good ecological condition".'National significance'
+Project partner the Environment Agency (EA) said the work would get the river into a "good ecological condition".

 The EA is working in partnership with Earth Trust.
 Both organisations and public donations are funding the project.

 For the first phase, backwaters will be dug to connect directly with the River Thames and new wetland habitats along the south bank will be excavated.